 With the festive season approaching and the cold weather hitting us hard, it’s time to grab a book and try out some of Putney’s cosy coffee shops.
 Make sure that you take a look at all our wonderful cafes here in Putney, you wouldn’t want to miss out.

 It isn’t surprising that this tiny set-up has won the hearts of Putney’s cafe brigade.
-We enjoy the delightful selection of cakes and pastries, but it is the bread that we’re really interested in.
+We enjoy the delightful selection of cakes and pastries, but it’s the bread that we’re really interested in.
 All baked on site, the sourdough loaf is one of the best in Putney.

 Blåbär – Nordic Living

-Ethical community coffee brand, Esquires Coffee, offers locals in Putney Bridge a broad-ranging and seasonal menu.
-With a ‘love local’ ethos, Esquires Coffee takes pride in their community; the food and beverage selection is handmade using locally sourced ingredients, supporting other local businesses and suppliers.
+Ethical community coffee brand – Esquires Coffee – offers locals in Putney Bridge a broad-ranging and seasonal menu.
+With a ‘love local’ ethos, Esquires Coffee takes pride in its community; the food and beverage selection is handmade using locally sourced ingredients, supporting other local businesses and suppliers.
 The ‘Coffee & Kitchen’ concept at the Putney Bridge cafe is unique within the Esquires brand, due to the addition of a development chef and in-house kitchen.
 Stop by for brunch, lunch and dinner or get a healthy juice, tea or coffee.